 Cost leadership and price elasticity

-High price elasticity (say over 3 for example) means sales change significantly when price changes.
-It suggests customers value price over other marketing benefits.
-Brands are seen as generic rather than different, and customers choose mainly on price, with low levels of brand loyalty.
+High price elasticity (say over 3 for example) means sales are highly impacted by price.
+It suggests price matters more than other buying influences.
+Brands are seen as generic and inter-changeable.
+There’s little brand loyalty.

-As per our article on price discounting, there’s pros and cons to using price as a marketing lever.
+As per our price discounting article, there’s pros and cons to using price as a marketing lever.

-This creates the idea of scarcity (see our article on behavioural science for more on this).
-This creates an urgency to buy so you don’t miss out.
-This urgency will clearly boost short-term sales.
+(This uses the idea of scarcity – see our article on behavioural science for more on this).

 Cost management covers two types of cost – variable and fixed.